Afghans in Seattle enduring sleepless nights, terrified for family in hiding under Taliban rule

 Azizulla Jabarkhail’s wife and three children are in Afghanistan, and he has not been able to bring them back home to Kent.
 They went for an extended visit in May, as his wife had been depressed, missing her parents and siblings, Jabarkhail said.

-While the Taliban was gaining ground as American troops began to withdraw, Jabarkhail said his wife’s family home seemed safe enough to visit.
+While the Taliban were gaining ground as American troops began to withdraw, Jabarkhail said his wife’s family home seemed safe enough to visit.
 That changed rapidly as the Taliban captured town after town until taking Kabul on Sunday.
 “It came like a tsunami,” Jabarkhail said.

 Shortly before, he tried moving up the date his wife and children were due to to fly home.
 But so many people wanted to leave that ticket prices jumped by $2,000 apiece.
-A political science student at the University of Washington and part-time rideshare driver, Jabarkhail said he couldn’t afford it.
+A political science student at the University of Washington and part-time ride-hail driver, Jabarkhail said he couldn’t afford it.

 He said he managed to get through to American officials in Kabul, and was told to fill out a form requesting emergency evacuation.
 He said his wife is a legal permanent resident of the U.S. and his children are American citizens.